ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

 The output can be reversed in Mission Planner on the SETUP/Mandatory Hardware/Servo Output page, just check the box for the channel that needs to be reversed.
 This will set the output's SERVOn_REVERSED parameter.

-.. note:: :ref:`KFF_RDDRMIX<KFF_RDDRMIX>` mut not be set to 0 for rudder setup.
-If the
-          plane actually needs 0, then reset it after this setup.
+.. note:: :ref:`KFF_RDDRMIX<KFF_RDDRMIX>` mut not be set to 0 (the default value is 0.5) for checking rudder movement in FBWA as the plane is rolled away from level.
+If no automatic coupling of rudder to aileron for coordinated turns by the autopilot is desired, then reset it to zero after this setup check.

-          :ref:`KFF_RDDRMIX<KFF_RDDRMIX>` should cause the tail surfaces point away from the direction of the lowered aileron.
-This corrects adverse yaw caused by the additional drag of a lowered aileron.

 Confirm RC Transmitter Input
 ============================